Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 ---
 _db_id: 288
 available_flavours:
   - none
 content_type: project
 prerequisites:
   hard:
+    - topics/bootcamp/bash-for-bootcamp
     - topics/git
   soft: []
 ready: true
 story_points: 1
 submission_type: repo
 tags:
   - git
 title: Git Basic Exercises
 ---

 ## Introduction

 This little exercise will take you through the basic git mechanisms you need to know about in order to be productive.
-By the end of this exercise you'll be able to create and manage your own git repos
+By the end of this exercise you'll be able to create and manage your own git repos.

+**IMPORTANT** Make sure you go through the prerequisites listed above.
+Otherwise you'll be clueless!

+## Skillz you'll learn

+By the end of this you are expected to know:

+- How to set up a repository on Github
+- How to make commits
+- How to make branches and switch between them
+- How to use gitignore files
+- How to merge branches
+- How to overcome merge conflicts

+When you are finished with these excercises come re-read this section and make sure you know what all these things mean.

 ## Creating and managing your own repo